Fengli: Breakdown by source

 The creature fengshengshou (風生獸) is described as blue (or rather green) (Note: The term qing (靑) ambiguously means "blue, green, or blue-green", as a matter of common knowledge.
 Note that in the description from BCGM given above, Luo renders as "blue-green" and Unschuld as "greenish".) and leopard-like in two sources quoted by the encyclopedia.

 However, one of the two sources quoted secondhand, the Baopuzi, provides quite a different reading when the standalone edited text is consulted.
 The BPZ actually describes the fengshengshou as a beast that "resembles a diao(貂) [marten or sable].. [which] is dark (Note: Here qing (靑) which means "blue/green" is rendered as "dark".) in color and as big as a li (狸) or badger".

-As for the simian resemblances, the fengli is said to resemble a hwangyuan (黃猨) or "yellow gibbon" according to the aforementioned [Guihai] Yuheng zhi ("Treatises.. [of the Cinnamon Sea]"), while fengli resembled a ju- monkey (狙)), had long eyebrows and tended to shy away, according to the Youyang zazu (酉陽雜俎"; "a Miscellany from Youyang").
+As for the simian resemblances, the fengli is said to resemble a huángyuán (黃猨) or "yellow gibbon" according to the aforementioned [Guihai] Yuheng zhi ("Treatises.. [of the Cinnamon Sea]"), while fengli resembled a ju- monkey (狙)), had long eyebrows and tended to shy away, according to the Youyang zazu (酉陽雜俎"; "a Miscellany from Youyang").
 The fengmu beast (風母獸) which bore the alias pinghou (平猴) or “flat monkey” was monkey-like, hairless, and red-eyed according to the Nanzhou yiwu zhi.
 (Note: 《南州異物志》.)
 The fengli resembles a rabbit according to one source.